adaptlearning/adapt-contrib-triggered/README.md

 ## Installation
 * If **Triggered** has been uninstalled from the Adapt framework, it may be reinstalled.
 With the [Adapt CLI](https://github.com/adaptlearning/adapt-cli) installed, run the following from the command line:
     `adapt install adapt-contrib-triggered`

     Alternatively, this component can also be installed by adding the following line of code to the *adapt.json* file:
     `"adapt-contrib-triggered": "*"`
     Then running the command:
     `adapt install`
     (This second method will reinstall all plug-ins listed in *adapt.json*.)

 * If **Triggered** has been uninstalled from the Adapt authoring tool, it may be reinstalled using the [Plug-in Manager](https://github.com/adaptlearning/adapt_authoring/wiki/Plugin-Manager).

 <div float align=right><a href="#top">Back to Top</a></div>

 ## Settings overview

-A complete example of this components settings can be found in the [example.json](https://github.com/adaptlearning/adapt-contrib-triggered/blob/master/example.json) file.
+The attributes listed below are used in *components.json* to configure **Triggered**, and are properly formatted as JSON in [*example.json*](https://github.com/adaptlearning/adapt-contrib-triggered/blob/master/example.json).
+The absence of the **_triggered** object in a component model is interpreted as having **Triggered** disabled (`"_isEnabled": false`).

 ### Attributes